-There are some situations when a person does not have to apply for cash benefits to qualify for MA.
-A customer does not have to apply for cash benefits to qualify for MA when:

-- The benefits are based on need.
+- There are some situations when a person does not have to apply for cash benefits to qualify for MA.
+A customer does not have to apply for cash benefits to qualify for MA when: - The benefits are based on need.
 These types of benefits include SSI-Cash and Cash Assistance benefits. - There is proof that the person does not qualify for the benefit.
-For example, the person was denied for long-term disability benefits a month ago, a military record showing a less than honorable discharge, or a benefits update showing that the person has not reached the retirement age. - The person is working and would have to retire from that job to qualify for the pension or retirement benefit.

-The person has not reached full retirement age and can only qualify for a reduced "early retirement" benefit.
+For example, the person was denied for long-term disability benefits a month ago, a military record shows that the person does not meet the definition of a wartime veteran, or a benefits update showing that the person has not reached the retirement age. - The person is working and would have to retire from that job to qualify for the pension or retirement benefit. - The person has not reached full retirement age and can only qualify for a reduced "early retirement" benefit.
 See the SSA Retirement Chart to check when a person will reach "full retirement age" for Social Security Retirement benefits.